 - Generators experiencing less than 20%-40% signal strength may benefit from the addition of a Wi-Fi Signal Extender/Booster.

 - The Manual reconnection of the generator

 - The homeowner, very often, can easily re-connect the generator without assistance.
-It is recommended that the Generator Service Provider contact the customer and direct them to the easy instructions available on How to reconnect a generator that has disconnected from a Wifi Network, which is available here.
+It is recommended that the Generator Service Provider contact the customer and direct them to the easy instructions available on How to reconnect a generator that has disconnected from a WiFi network, which is available here.

 Note: Reconnection of a generator is not a warranty-covered service.
 Generator Service Providers are HIGHLY encouraged to advise customers in advance that assistance in reconnection is an available service and will encounter a fee, as a result, self-reconnection attempts are recommended to help save on fees.
-Please see the Dealer Email Template - Consumer Reconnect.docx file at the bottom of this article for a helpful sample email text for contacting homeowners in regard to reconnecting.
+Please see the Dealer Email Template - Consumer Reconnect.docx file at the bottom of this article for a helpful sample email text for contacting homeowners regarding reconnecting.